 Asteraceae (family name)

-Forage for Pollinators: Produces Nectar and Pollen for Butterflies, Moths Bumblebees, Honeybees, other bees, beetles, flies.
+Forage for Pollinators: Produces Nectar and Pollen for Butterflies, Moths, Short and Long-tongued Bumblebees, Honeybees, other Bees, beetles, flies.
 The flowers are pollinated mainly by butterflies and moths, and to a lesser extent by bees and flies.

 Flowering time: July, August, September.